lljr/project2/README.md

 That is from what gets output in `date`

-    msg_id, date = "item-" + str(uuid4().hex), str(datetime.now(timezone.utc))
+    msg_id, date = "item-" + str(uuid4().hex), str(datetime.now(timezone.utc).isoformat(sep='T')

-Since browser vendors (Chrome, FireFox, Safari etc) implement the Date API differently, please expect results to vary from browser to browser.
-For example, in Safari, you will notice that the timestamp on the message won't be something like `[10:22]`, but something like `[...]`.
-I should further investigate the reason this happens, but I suspect it may have to do with cross browser compatibility, which is outside of the scope of the project.
+Since browser vendors (Chrome, FireFox, Safari etc) implement the Date API differently, please expect results to vary from browser to browser. +For example, in Safari, you will notice that the timestamp on the message won't be something like `[10:22]`, but something like `[...]`.
+I should further investigate the reason this happens, but I suspect it may have to do with cross browser compatibility, which is outside of the scope of the project.+

-Please test the app in Firefox.
+**NOTE**: I have fixed this issue on the last commit.
+The reason is that the Python `datetime` module creates by default a string without the *T* seperator in `YYYY-MM-DDTHH:mm:ss.sssZ` ISO 8601.
+This is done by calling the function `isoformat(sep`'T')= on the created date object.
+I'm under the impression that some browser vendors are very strict with the Date API implementation and will not return a proper date without the exact same ISO 8601 format.
+For now, you can see dates rendered correctly in test.

+That said, please the app in Firefox, since it's where I mostly tested the app.

-<a id="org46a1a84"></a>
+<a id="orgd00ad26"></a>

 # `helpers.py`